ChrisPhys97/Bachelor-Thesis/README.md

 </p>

 <p>
-  For the energy spectrum, the methodology is based on applying a two-dimensional Fast Fourier Transform (FFT) to horizontal slices of the velocity fluctuations.
+  For the energy spectrum, the methodology is based on applying a two-dimensional Fast Fourier Transform (FFT) to horizontal slices of the vertical velocity fluctuations.
 The resulting two-dimensional energy spectrum is converted into a one-dimensional radial spectrum by averaging over concentric wavenumber shells.
 The implementation was validated by comparing the direct variance of the velocity fluctuations with the variance recovered from both the two-dimensional and one-        dimensional spectra, ensuring energy conservation.
 The dominant turbulent length scale is estimated from the peak wavenumber through

   $L_{\mathrm{peak}}=\frac{2\pi}{k_{\mathrm{peak}}},$